 Primer pheromones affect the recipient's physiology and affect their behavior after a period of time.
 It targets reproductive and developmental processes like puberty, the menstrual cycle, and pregnancy.

 McNeil says signaler pheromones provide information and social cues.
-On top of determining age and sex, it also yields a unique genetic odor print so potent that mothers can recognize their newborns by smell alone, an ability that fathers may not have.
+On top of determining age and sex, it also yields a unique genetic odor print so potent that mothers can recognize their newborns by smell alone17, an ability that fathers may not have.
 Shafipour adds scent is one of the key factors that help bond a mother and baby and may play a role in early attachment behavior.

 Modulator pheromones, typically found in sweat, are thought to influence the receiver neuropsychologically, with their primary impacts on the women's menstrual cycle and/or affecting the mood.
-Research has shown when it's placed on the upper lip, it can induce feelings of improved mood and heightened focus to the recipient.
+Research has shown9 when it's placed on the upper lip, it can induce feelings of improved mood and heightened focus to the recipient.

 The bottom line.